swcarpentry/git-novice/episodes/03-create.md

 ```

 And now we will use what I think is the most important Git command: `git status` reports on the status of our project.
-It's the Git equivalent of listing a directory in a shell.
+It tells us the status of our project, and better, a list of changes in the project and options on what to do with those changes.

 ```bash
 $ git status